Welcome to our complete guide to the Sheltidoodle.

 Like all puppies, Sheltipoo puppies are undeniably cute.

-Despite this, make sure you prioritize the temperament and behaviour of any breed over their appearance.
+Despite this, make sure you prioritize the temperament and behavior of any breed over their appearance.

 Sheltidoodles are extremely intelligent and love being challenged mentally and physically.